JesperRusbjerg/team7ExamProject/README.md

  ## Reflections

  Throughout the semester, there has been focus on high cohesion within microservices, low coupling, many integration strategies, technologies and patterns.
-We did not think of different patterns before we decided on use cases in this project, therefor we ended up implementing much point-to-point messaging and used MOM/Message brokering in the bank part of the application, we had focus on implementing the different technologies (RPC, SOAP, REST) and focus on our architecture.
+We implemented point-to-point messaging and used MOM/Message brokering in the bank part of the application, we had focus on implementing the different technologies (RPC, SOAP, REST) and focus on our architecture.
 In hindsight, we could have thought more about which patterns we would have wanted in the project and built some use cases for them, but overall we are very happy with how the project turned out.

 ## Microservices / Index